-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of Mitek Systems, Inc. (the "Company") for use at its Annual Meeting of Stockholders (the "Annual Meeting") to be held at 1:00 p.m., local time, Wednesday, February 9, 2000, at the San Diego Marriott La Jolla, 4240 La Jolla Village Dr., La Jolla, CA 92037 and at any adjournments thereof.
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of Mitek Systems, Inc. (the "Company") for use at its Annual Meeting of Stockholders (the "Annual Meeting") to be held at 1:00 p.m., local time, Wednesday, February 5, 2003, at the company's executive offices at 14145 Danielson St., Suite B, Poway, CA 92064, and at any adjournments thereof.

-At the close of business on January 4, 2000, the record date for determining stockholders entitled to notice of and to vote at the Annual Meeting, the Company had issued and outstanding an aggregate of 10,514,541 shares of Common Stock.
+As of the close of business on January 2, 2003, the record date for determining stockholders entitled to notice of and to vote at the Annual Meeting, we had a total of 11,138,772 shares of Common Stock issued and outstanding.

-The Company will pay the expenses of soliciting proxies for the Annual Meeting including the cost of preparing, assembling and mailing the proxy materials.
-Proxies may be solicited personally, by mail, by telephone, by facsimile, or by telegram, by regularly employed officers and employees of the Company who will not be additionally compensated therefor.
-The Company may request persons holding stock in their names for others, such as brokers and nominees, to forward proxy materials to their principals and request authority for execution of the proxy, and the Company will reimburse them for their expenses in connection therewith.
+We will pay the expenses of soliciting proxies for the Annual Meeting including the cost of preparing, assembling and mailing the proxy materials.
+Proxies may be solicited personally, by mail, by telephone, by facsimile, or by telegram, by our regularly employed officers and employees of the Company.
+Our officers and employees will not receive additional compensation for soliciting proxies.
+We may request persons holding stock in their names for others, such as brokers and nominees, to forward proxy materials to their principals and request authority to execute the proxy.
+We will reimburse any such brokers and nominees for their expenses in connection therewith.

-The Company's 1999 Annual Report to Stockholders is included herewith, but is not incorporated in, and is not part of, this Proxy Statement and does not constitute proxy-soliciting material.
-The Company intends to mail this Proxy Statement and the accompanying material to stockholders of record on or about January 12, 2000.
+Our 2002 Annual Report to Stockholders is included in this Proxy Statement, but is not incorporated in, and is not part of, this Proxy Statement and is not proxy-soliciting material.
+We intend to mail this Proxy Statement and the accompanying material to stockholders of record on or about January 15, 2003.
+The Company's Annual Report will be provided free of charge to any stockholder upon written request to the Company at 14145 Danielson St., Suite B, Poway, CA 92064.